 - Work Hard and Do Your Best.

 - Take Care of Our School.

 - Accept Responsibility For Your Actions.

-Parental support is appreciated to encourage children to observe school rules and procedures.
-St. James Erebuni School will gladly work closely with parents to maintain responsible student behavior.
-Through communications with your child’s teacher, you will remain well informed and actively involved in your child’s education.
+Parental support is appreciated to teach the children to observe school rules and procedures.
+Erebuni School will gladly work closely with parents to maintain responsible student behavior.
+Through communications, you will remain well informed and actively involved in your child’s education.

 - Constant disobedience by a child not being able to conform to the classroom rules set by the school.

 - Extremely violent or aggressive behavior by the child, causing injury to other children or staff members, and damage to school property.